-- 1. The Zoning Administrator or Planning Commission may require a detailed drainage plan prepared by a professional registered civil engineer, where the Zoning Administrator determines such a plan is necessary to ensure that the proposed waterbody and associated placement of spoils on-site will not negatively impact drainage patterns both on and off the site. - 2.
+- The Zoning Administrator or Planning Commission may require a detailed drainage plan prepared by a professional registered civil engineer, where the Zoning Administrator determines such a plan is necessary to ensure that the proposed man-made inland lake and associated placement of spoils on-site will not negatively impact drainage patterns both on and off the site. - 2.
 The property owner shall submit an application to the Zoning Administrator on a standard form promulgated by the Township.
-Each application shall be accompanied by a process plan, which shall depict or describe how spoils will be managed on-site or hauled off-site during the excavation project, and a site plan, which shall depict the proposed waterbody and surrounding topographical conditions at the conclusion of the project.
+Each application shall be accompanied by a process plan, which shall depict or describe how spoils will be managed on-site or hauled off-site during the excavation project, and a site plan, which shall depict the proposed man-made inland lake and surrounding topographical conditions at the conclusion of the project.
 The application shall also be accompanied by an applicable permit fee in an amount set by resolution of the Township Board. - 3.
 There shall be a side and rear yard setback of at least 50 feet from the edge of the excavation to the property lines.
 There shall be no excavation within the required front yard setback. - 4.
 A minimum setback of 50 feet shall be maintained from the edge of excavation to the nearest point of any dwelling or accessory building and 25 feet from any driveway. - 5.
-There shall be a minimum setback from any well, any septic tank, and tile disposal field of at least 100 feet. - 6.
-The waterbody may occupy no more than 20 percent of the lot upon which it is placed. - At least one side of all man-made waterbodies shall be constructed with a maximum slope of five (5) feet horizontal to one (1) foot vertical.
+The man-made inland lake shall occupy no more than 20 percent of the lot upon which it is placed. - 6.
+At least one side of all man-made inland lakes shall be constructed with a maximum slope of five (5) feet horizontal to one (1) foot vertical.
 In no case shall any other slope exceed three (3) feet horizontal to one (1) foot vertical.